 5-Good Source of Protein

 Of all legumes and nuts, lentils contain the third-highest levels of protein.
-This makes them a wonderful source of protein those choosing to eat a plant based diet.
+This makes them a wonderful source of protein for those choosing to eat a plant-based diet.

 Types of lentils